Fully Automatic Analysis

 GiAPA is to our knowledge the only tool that analyzes file accesses down to relative record number.
 Doing this we obtain astonishing successes, often able to find very significant speed-up potential within applications believed to run efficiently.

 GiAPA's unique analysis of how files are accessed makes it very easy to spot optimization potential.
-Position the cursor within the Job Summary report on the job you want to analyze, and hit a command key to reach one of the four reports.
+Position the cursor within the Job Summary report on the job you want to analyze in more details, and hit a command key to reach one of the four reports.
 Each tell their part of the story - below a couple of examples are explained.
 We first used F8 to se the analysis of file usage:

 GiAPA tells: 250.792.549 reads were used on <= 1665 records !